 0:11 Hi.
-My name is Cameron Russell, and for the last little while I've been a model.
+My name is Cameron Russell, and for the last little while, I've been a model.
 Actually, for 10 years.
 And I feel like there's an uncomfortable tension in the room right now because I should not have worn this dress.
-(Laughter)

-0:31 So luckily I brought an outfit change.
+0:32 So luckily, I brought an outfit change.
 This is the first outfit change on the TED stage, so you guys are pretty lucky to witness it, I think.
 If some of the women were really horrified when I came out, you don't have to tell me now, but I'll find out later on Twitter.
-(Laughter)

 0:53 I'd also note that I'm quite privileged to be able to transform what you think of me in a very brief 10 seconds.
 Not everybody gets to do that.
 These heels are very uncomfortable, so good thing I wasn't going to wear them.
 The worst part is putting this sweater over my head, because that's when you'll all laugh at me, so don't do anything while it's over my head.
 All right.

-1:21 So why did I do that?
-That was awkward.
-Well, hopefully not as awkward as that picture.
-Image is powerful, but also image is superficial.
-I just totally transformed what you thought of me in six seconds.
+1:31 Hopefully not as awkward as that picture.
+Image is powerful, but also, image is superficial.
+I just totally transformed what you thought of me, in six seconds.
 And in this picture, I had actually never had a boyfriend in real life.
 I was totally uncomfortable, and the photographer was telling me to arch my back and put my hand in that guy's hair.
 And of course, barring surgery, or the fake tan that I got two days ago for work, there's very little that we can do to transform how we look, and how we look, though it is superficial and immutable, has a huge impact on our lives.

 9:13 If there's a takeaway to this talk, I hope it's that we all feel more comfortable acknowledging the power of image in our perceived successes and our perceived failures.